-The provision of a large and active network of inspection stations to give parents access to child safety seat education and installation instruction is a proven strategy for ensuring young children riding in vehicles are safe and secure.
+The provision of a large and active network of fitting stations to give parents access to car seat education and installation instruction is a proven strategy for ensuring young children riding in vehicles are safe and secure.
 This countermeasure strategy is also a NHTSA requirement for the receipt of 405b Occupant Protection funds.
-Support for the operation of inspection stations is one component of GTSC's child passenger safety mini-grant program; sufficient funding is allocated to provide for the delivery of child passenger safety services statewide.
+Support for the operation of fitting stations is one component of GTSC's child passenger safety mini-grant program; sufficient funding is allocated to provide for the delivery of child passenger safety services statewide.

-Unique Identifier Planned Activity Name OP-2020-008 Child Safety Seat Inspection Stations
+Unique Identifier Planned Activity Name OP-2021-008 Car Seat Fitting Stations

-Planned Activity: Child Safety Seat Inspection Stations
+Planned Activity: Car Seat Fitting Stations